Lapatinib (Generic Name)

 Lapatinib is used to treat cancer.
 It is given by mouth.

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful
+You may have red areas, white patches, or sores that hurt

 - Loss of appetite